Noshir H. Antia: Positions and legacy

 Antia headed the Tata Department of Plastic Surgery for 22 years till 1980 and is credited with transforming the centre into a recognised training school for the plastic surgeons in India.
 Here he pioneered the leprosy surgery and continued his researches.
 He also had a two-year stint in London, doing his researches in Immunology.
-While heading the Tata Department, he served the parent hospital, J. J. Hospital, as a professor of plastic surgery at their medical college.
+While heading the Tata Department, he worked for the parent hospital, J. J. Hospital, as a professor of plastic surgery at their medical college.
 He was one of the founders of the Association of Plastic Surgeons of India (1957) and the National Societies for Burns and Hand Surgery.
 He published 5 books and over 350 articles and contributed content to several other books, where his medical researches have been documented.

 In 1975, Antia gathered a few colleagues and founded the Foundation for Research in Community Health (FRCH), and started training local women of Mandwa and neighbouring villages of the Raigad district of Maharashtra, preparing them to fight against water borne diseases, leprosy, tuberculosis, malaria and respiratory tract infections and taught them the values of family planning.
-He expanded his activities later, by founding another organization, Foundation for Medical Research (FMR), to supplement the efforts of FRCH, and served as the director of both the organizations since their inception in 1975.
+He expanded his activities later, by founding another organization, Foundation for Medical Research (FMR), to supplement the efforts of FRCH, and was the director of both the organizations since their inception in 1975.
 His contributions were also reported in the establishment of another non governmental organization, National Society for Equal Opportunities for the Handicapped (NASEOH), started in 1968.

 Awards and recognitions

 Antia was a fellow of the Royal College of Surgeons of London and the American College of Surgeons.
 His professional work earned him the Huntarian professorship of the Royal College of Surgeons of England and the Maliniac Lecturership of the American Society of Plastic and Reconstructive Surgeons.
-He served as the Clayton Memorial lecturer of the Royal College of Surgeons of England, Gilles and Sushruta orator of the Association of Plastic Surgeons of India and Pandalai Orator of Association of Surgeons of India.
+He was the Clayton Memorial lecturer of the Royal College of Surgeons of England, Gilles and Sushruta orator of the Association of Plastic Surgeons of India and Pandalai Orator of Association of Surgeons of India.
 He delivered the Dr. B. B. Joshi Oration at the Annual Conference of the Indian Society for Surgery of the Hand, Bangalore on 8 December 2003, besides several other keynote addresses.

-Antia served as the honorary surgeon to the President of India and the Governor of Maharashtra on different occasions.
+Antia was the honorary surgeon to the President of India and the Governor of Maharashtra on different occasions.
 The Government of India awarded him the civilian honour of Padma Shri in 1990 and he received the G. D. Birla International Award for Humanism in 1994.
 He was also a recipient of the Karma Yogi Puraskar in 2006.